 Dying for a deli sandwich?
 Make your own with organic meat and cheese, or go veggie with a hummus and roasted veggie sandwich.
 For a healthier option, instead of mayonnaise, mash an avocado and spread it on the bread.

 Pining for pizza?
 You can buy premade dough at the grocery store and add your own organic and healthy toppings.
 Try quirky combinations, like goat cheese and sundried tomatoes, or artichoke hearts and mushrooms.

 Craving Chinese?
 Nothing is easier than making your own stir fry.
 Start with vegetables in olive oil and experiment with familiar Asian flavors, like sesame oil, soy sauce, and fish sauce.
 Make extra for dinner one night and lunch the day after: two meals with half the effort!

 Still dreaming of the cheeseburger?
 Veggie burgers and turkey burgers are just as good—honest!—and create far less greenhouse gas emissions.
 If you desperately crave the beef, at least buy certified grass-fed or organic, which comes from happier cows.

 Story by Rachel Brown.
 This article originally appeared in Plenty in October 2008.
-The story was moved to MNN.com in July 2009.
+The story was moved to MNN.com.